 One of the biggest productivity hurdles in content marketing is deciding what to write.
 Making that Decision is eating up yours and your writer’s time (if you are outsourcing your writing).
 That’s why you want to take control of your Content plan.
 It eliminates this time and energy waste, by streamlining your blogging process.
 It is the essential component of your content strategy as well as an SEO strategy.

 When you look for a content plan, you will find a lot of corporate mumbo jumbo content, that doesn’t translate that well on an individual level.
 People that write for their paycheck have way higher inherent motivation and focus that derives out of this being their primary source of income.
 You as a blogger oftentimes need to hack this motivation by choosing the topics you are genuinely interested in, but also by writing the topics where you can contribute the unique value to the vertical that you are tackling.

 Seven Corporate Approaches To Content Plan And What You Should Do Differently

 Corporate blogs and professional approach wants to have a high priority on the readers, and as they are certainly using blogs as additional revenue streams, they can afford to dump more money into research.
 But when you’re writing, you won’t have this luxury of additional time, as at the end of the day you won’t have the direct revenue back in your pocket from writing that particular article.

-This is where your content approach must differ from corporate one.
+This is where your content approach must differ from the corporate one.
 Corporate will focus primarily on “solving problems” for their readers.
-Your primary focus will be on creating connection with your readers.
+Your primary focus will be on creating a connection with your readers.
 One part of writing is having an emphasis on building your personal brand.
-You as an individual blogger, you aren’t obligated by the corporate rules.
-Bellow you will find my alternatives
+You as an individual blogger, aren’t obligated by the corporate rules.
+Below you will find my alternatives

 Corporate – Defining Your Goal.
 You – Chose inspiring topics that keep your motivation high